The following tips are to help you pack items properly:

 Clean and dry all appliances at least 24 hours before your move date.
 Consider using empty space in your appliances to move lightweight or crushable items.
 Remove broiler pan and racks from your oven.
 Tape burners or coil elements to the top of your stove and tape down all knobs.
 Disconnect and empty all washing machine hoses and store them inside the machine.
 Immobilize the tub with a brace or by placing towels between the tub and sidewall.
 Tape electrical cords to each appliance and tape all doors and lids closed.

-LAWN AND GARAGE ITEMS
+LAWN & GARAGE ITEMS

 Drain all gasoline and oil from lawn mowers, weed eaters, chain saws and other equipment.
 Strap long garden tools together into a bundle.
 Pack heavy power tools into small sturdy boxes and fill spaces with newspaper